Species-typical behavior

 The ethological concept of species-typical behavior is based on the premise that certain behavioral similarities are shared by almost all members of a species.
-Some of these behaviors are unique to certain species, but to be 'species-typical,' they do not have to be unique—they simply have to be characteristic of that species.
+Some of these behaviors are unique to certain species, but to be 'species-typical' they do not have to be unique, they simply have to be characteristic of that species.

 Neuroscience

-Species-typical behaviors are almost always a result of differing nervous systems.
+Species-typical behaviors are almost always a result of similar nervous systems and adaptations to the environment in organisms of the same species.
 They are created and influenced by a species' genetic code and social and natural environment.
 Hence, they are strongly influenced by evolution.

 A classic example of species-typical behavior is breast crawl: the vast majority of human newborns, when placed on a reclined mother's abdomen, will find and begin to suckle on one of the mother's breasts without any assistance.

 Brain structures

-Species-typical behaviors are sometimes be tied to certain structures of the brain.
+Species-typical behaviors are occasionally tied to certain structures of the brain.
 Murphy, MacLean, and Hamilton (1981) gave hamsters brain lesions at birth, which destroy certain brain structures.
-They discovered that while hamsters still expressed species-typical behavior without a neocortex, they lost much of their species-typical play and maternal behaviors when deprived midline limbic convolutions.
+They discovered that while hamsters still expressed species-typical behavior without a neocortex, they lost much of their species-typical play and maternal behaviors when deprived of midline limbic convolutions.
 Likewise, if squirrel monkeys lose their globus pallidus, their ability to engage in certain sexual behavior (e.g. thigh-spreading, groin-thrusting) is either eliminated or impaired.

 Scientists may also use stimulation to discover the role of a structure in species-typical behavior.
 In a 1957 experiment, physiologist Walter Hess used an electrode to stimulate a certain part of a resting cat's brainstem; immediately after the stimulation, the cat stood up and arched its back with erect hair—a species-typical behavior in which cats engage when frightened.
-The behavior lasted as long as the stimulation lasted, and ended as soon as the stimulation ended.
-Later experiments revealed that even if the same part of the brain is stimulated with the same amount of energy for the same period of time, the intensity of the elicited behavior changes depending on the context.
-In 1973, behavioral physiologist Erich von Holst attached an electrode to one part of a chicken'sbrainstem,.
+The behavior lasted as long as the stimulation lasted and ended as soon as the stimulation ended.
+Later experiments revealed that even if the same part of the brain is stimulated with the same amount of energy for the same period, the intensity of the elicited behavior changes depending on the context.
+In 1973, behavioral physiologist Erich von Holst attached an electrode to one part of a chicken's brainstem.
 When briefly stimulated without any unusual environmental factors, the chicken was restless.
 When briefly stimulated in the presence of a human fist, the chicken reacted with a slightly threatening posture, and in the presence of a weasel, the chicken took a very threatening pose, with feathers bristling.
 The brainstem, in this case, elicits species-typical behavior that is appropriate to the surrounding environment.